Josko/ccbot/readme.txt

 If you want to be able to connect to battle.net:

--> "game.dll" in your bot_war3path
+-> "Game.dll" in your bot_war3path
 -> "Storm.dll" in your bot_war3path
 -> "war3.exe" in your bot_war3path